-Business outlook of FY20:
+Business outlook of FY21:

-- 1. India the third largest producer and consumer of steel with 106 million tons of crude steel production in FY19 is focused to become the second largest producer by 2020.
-Accordingly the steel industries across the hinterland of Visakhapatnam (SAIL Bhilai unit, NMDC, TATA steel, Jindal) is increasing its capacity. with the incremental steel production capacities the coking coal imports is expected to increase progressively. - 2.
-The volatile policy decision on pet coke imports is forcing the cement industry to look on the alternate option for importing of high GCV low volatile steam coal. - 3.
-With Coal India focus on supplying of coal to thermal power plants and Independent power plants the thermal coal imports for Captive power plants expected to remain stable in FY20. - 4.
-On overall the coal imports to Visakhapatnam region in FY20 is expected to be 25 28 million tons and company has planned to handle 8 million tons in FY20. - 6.
-Material changes and commitments, if any, affecting the financial position of the Company occurred between the end of the financial year to which this financial statements relate and the date of the report.
+India the second largest producer and consumer of steel with 102 million tons of steel production in FY20.
+The steel industries growth is expected to grow strongly the steel producers in hinterland of Visakhapatnam (SAIL - Bhilai unit, NMDC, TATA steel, Jindal) is increasing its capacity with the incremental steel production capacities the coking coal imports expected increase is to progressively.

+India the world largest sponge iron producers with installed capacity of 47 million tons is producing on average of 36 million tons.
+In line with steel ministry policy the sponge iron sectors is expected to reach the full capacity utilization in FY21.

+With Coal India focus on supplying of coal to thermal power plants and Independent power plants the thermal coal imports for Captive power plants expected to remain stable in FY21.

+On overall the coal imports to Visakhapatnam region in FY20 is expected to be 28 - 30 million tons and company has planned to handle 7.2 million tons in FY21.

+6. Material changes and commitments, if any, affecting the financial position of the Company occurred between the end of the financial year to which this financial statements relate and the date of the report.

-No other material changes and commitments affecting the financial position of the Company occurred between the end of the financial year to which this financial statements relate and the date of this report.
+No other material changes and commitments affecting the financial position of the Company occurred between the end of the financial year to which this financial statement relate and the date of this report.